EGA-SUPREMO/sub-swapper/README.md

 Learn languages the easy way.

 ---
-Sub Swapper is a Python script designed to swap a specified percentage of subtitles between two subtitle files while considering a specified grade level to try to guess whenever the viewer would understand that sentence
+Sub Swapper is a Python script designed to swap a specified percentage of subtitles between two subtitle files.
+It also takes into account a specified grade level to intelligently guess whether the viewer would likely understand each sentence.

+The script is designed to enhance language learning by making it easier and more enjoyable to practice new languages.
+The recommended usage is to watch TV series or films dubbed in the target language you want to learn, with subtitles comprising 80% in your native language and 20% in the language of the dub.

 ## Features
 * Swap a percentage of subtitles between two subtitle files.